For a zen like experience making a hot beverage, just stir in a spoonful until it dissolves.

 glucose and fructose.
 The glucose tends to separate out of the solution and

-retains its flavor and nutritional value.
+retaining its flavor and nutritional value.
 Crystallized honey can be returned to

-its liquid state by gently warming it, such as placing the jar in warm water.
+its liquid state by gently warming it.